Resources for employers in Georgia

 Read the 2023 report by UNHCR and World Vision: “Refugees from Ukraine in Georgia: Profiles, Intentions, and Needs."

-Since 2017, the Ministry of Internally Displaced People from Occupied Territories, Labour, Health and Social Affairs of Georgia has been running programs for the local integration of people with international protection through an "Integration Center", including Georgian language courses; Civic education and history courses; and Individual consultations and registration in the governments "Worknet” platform.
-In addition, World Vision International provides complementary integration programs through their Multi-Service Center, such as Community-based programs and training; Consultations regarding employment; Cultural, recreational and other socializing events; and Free access to a computer and internet.
+Since 2017, the Ministry of Internally Displaced People from Occupied Territories, Labour, Health and Social Affairs of Georgia has been running programs for the local integration of people with international protection through an "Integration Center", including Georgian language courses that are also available for asylum-seekers and refugees.
+In addition, the Center offers civic education and history/basic law courses for refugees that also help them to prepare for the Georgian citizenship tests (once they qualify).
+UNHCR social partner World Vision Georgia provides complementary integration activities at their Multi-Service Center, including community outreach and engagement, trainings; Consultations on employment; Cultural, recreational and other socializing events; and Free access to a computer and internet.

 For more information on the legal framework, see the UNHCR Help page.